-Sustainable Urban Drainage Systems (SuDS)
+Sustainable Urban Drainage Systems (SUDS)

 Since April 2015 all major planning applications (developments of 10 or more dwellings or equivalent non-residential or mixed development) are required to expect to have sustainable drainage systems for the management of surface water run-off, unless demonstrated to be inappropriate.
-Further information is available here.
+Read more information on Sustainable Urban Drainange Systems (SUDS).

-Our local validation requirements have been revised to include information required for SuDS.
+Our local validation requirements have been revised to include information required for SUDS.